rgblack316/v4vmusic_com_hugo/submitted/self-hosting_tsk_sf_info.md

 This method gives you full control and ensures your podcast remains independent.
 --------------------------------------------
-Author info - Randy Black is an educator, technology specialist, and podcaster from Milton, WV.
-You can reach him via email at [randy@randallblack.com](mailto:randy@randallblack.com).
+Author info -
 --------------------------------------------
-"YOUR-NAME": "A brief description of yourself.
-May include [markdown formatted urls](https://your-website.com)"
+"Randy Black": "Randy Black is an educator, technology specialist, and podcaster from Milton, WV.
+You can reach him via email at [randy@randallblack.com](mailto:randy@randallblack.com) and view his website at [https://randallblack.com](https://randallblack.com)."